AdobeDocs/workfront.en/help/wf-api/api/api-version-support-schedule.md

  </tbody>
 </table>

-&#42;Issues related to unsupported versions of the API will not be addressed by `Workfront`.
+&#42;Issues related to unsupported versions of the API will not be addressed by Workfront.

 &#42;&#42;Dates subject to change.